domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Keychain dongle that beeps when it finds public WiFi

 Free version of Lyft/Uber to replace hitchhiking (with validated riders and drivers)

+Develop national and international testing and analysis standards on Git where changes are managed via Pull Requests